Who can get custody?

 3 A.C.A. § 9-10-121(b)

-Can a sex offender get custody or visitation?
+Can a parent who is a registered sex offender, or who lives with one, get custody or visitation?

 When can a grandparent or great-grandparent petition for visitation?